llgelarall/Inkable-substances/General-Material.md

 |   11 | Slide templates     |                                           | [4. slidesmania](https://slidesmania.com) |
 |   12 | Research management | Notion-Managing Your Research Projects    | [Youtube](https://www.youtube.com/watch?v=0O3_hiKJ4ew) |
 |   13 | Research management |                                           | [Youtube](https://www.youtube.com/watch?v=0O3_hiKJ4ew) |

+## Important Notes:

+1. **Get master in your breathing!**
+   - 1.1 During a presentation, whenever you feel anxious, take diaphragmatic breaths.
+Breathe by expanding your stomach instead of your chest, and exhale slowly through your mouth.
+It's like pouring water on fire—it reduces your anxiety and helps you present at your best.
+   - 1.2 If you encounter a bug that you have no clue how to solve, take three short, quick breaths to fill your stomach, and then exhale slowly.
+While this won't solve the problem, it will quickly reduce your anger and anxiety.